agoragames/activity_feed/README.markdown

 For example:

-Assume you have defined a class for your items in Mongoid as follows:
+Assume you have defined a class for storing your activity feed items in Mongoid as follows:

 ```ruby
 require 'mongoid'